 This beautiful way forward precipitates a realigning of our lives together around the practice laid out in the beatitudes.
 A practice where the poor are most welcome, humility, comfort, mercy, righteousness, peace, purity, and advocacy on the part of minorities are a daily reality.

 New monastics must be brave and invest again into the physical land and its people.
-There can be no shying away from the moral task of being at the vanguard of protecting the natural world against the dark forces of commodification.
+There can be no shying away from the moral task of being at the vanguard of protecting the natural world against the dark forces of industrial and economic commodification.
 We must not shy away from serving the needs of the poor and protecting them from the satanic mills of political capitalism.
 Know where you belong and who you belong to.
 We need to throw off the shackles of perfectionism and the curse of moral piety associated with clerical monasticism and evangelical puritanism.
 We do not need to be perfect to participate, rather we participate so we may be made perfect.
 It is the integrity of our story (successes and failures) that defines the authenticity of our walk with God.
 Jesus’ offer to humanity is an invitation to follow in his footsteps, and His only requirement, nay command, is to love.
 This is the Jesus rEVOLution and the call placed upon all new monastics; to follow Jesus and to love everything in creation.

 In my third and final blog, I will explore the idea of the spirituality of place.
 Being restored to the land is vital if western Christianity is going to rediscover its authenticity.